 [Scott Wood] CRASE is an acronym it actually stands for constructed response automated scoring engine and the engine itself has been around since about late 2007 so about 12 years at the time that we’re talking here.
 CRASE Plus is our newest version of the engine the engine itself has gone through several transitions and iterations over the years so CRASE plus is the newest name for the engine.

 We call it that because our hope is that the engine that we’ve produced will do more than just score responses score essays what we hope that it will do is also provide feedback as students and examinees and instructors and teachers may find valuable and so we want to provide because we’re providing more than just the scores we’ve added the plus to the to the name of the engine.

-AES stands for automated essay scoring and the goal of automated essay scoring is to produce a computer program or an algorithm or a script that will assign scores to examinees based on their essay writing in a way that emulates how a human score or a human hand score might score that particular essay or the essays from that particular product and then and the idea behind automated scoring in general to help to speed up the process of scoring human scoring is very effective but it can be very slow because human beings have to read in the essays or read in the responses and digest what’s in that in there and turn that into a score based on the rubric that they’ve been given primate scoring engines and automated essays scoring engines are able to do that very quickly do that at all hours of the day you know 24 hours a day seven days a week.
+AES stands for automated essay scoring and the goal of automated essay scoring is to produce a computer program or an algorithm or a script that will assign scores to examinees based on their essay writing in a way that emulates how a human score or a human hand score might score that particular essay or the essays from that particular product and then and the idea behind automated scoring in general to help to speed up the process of scoring human scoring is very effective but it can be very slow because human beings have to read in the essays or read in the responses and digest what’s in that in there and turn that into a score based on the rubric that they’ve been given.
+Scoring engines and automated essays scoring engines are able to do that very quickly do that at all hours of the day, 24 hours a day, seven days a week.

 [Host] And here’s Erin Yao again…